This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-The Fuller’s chain of pubs are always worth a visit as they have lots of old and characterful pubs, we’d also recommend The Dove in Hammersmith, that has an outdoor deck overlooking the Thames and reputably where ‘Rule Britannia was composed.
-It also used to claim to have the ‘world’s smallest bar’, as recognised by Guinness World Records!
-If you are visiting London for a few days, the Fullers brewery tour is worth checking out – see our Fullers Brewery Tour guide here >
+The Fuller’s chain of pubs are always worth a visit as they have lots of old and characterful pubs.
+We’d also recommend The Dove pub in Hammersmith as it has an outdoor riverside terrace overlooking the Thames and was reputedly where ‘Rule Britannia’ was composed.
+It is also the ‘world’s smallest bar’, as recognised by Guinness World Records!

-The Churchill Arms pub dates back to 1750 and it’s name derives from the fact that in the 1800s, Sir Winston Churchill’s grandparents were regular drinkers here (the pub was renamed to its current title after WWII).
+The Churchill Arms Kensington pub dates back to 1750 and its name derives from the fact that in the 1800s, Sir Winston Churchill’s grandparents were regular drinkers here (the pub was renamed to its current title after WWII).

 YOU MIGHT LIKE: The best pubs and bars in Notting Hill >

-Overall, this flowery Fuller’s pub feels like stepping back into a time-tunnel when you first enter (literally, as it is so snug inside) and the eclectic mix of traditional lagers and ales (try a London Pride!) combined with a taste of sublime South East Asia delights make this a classic London pub visit.
+The eclectic mix of traditional lagers and ales (try a London Pride!) combined with a taste of Thai food delights make this a classic London pub visit.

 - Things to do in Notting Hill, west London

 - Best walks in London – South Bank riverside walk (with map)

 - Best pubs & bars in Shepherd’s Bush

 - The ultimate guide to the Bermondsey Beer Mile

 - Borough Market guide – London’s most famous food market